 [Blogging] is my love.
 If you love something, you find a lot of time.
 I [blog] for two hours a day, usually starting at midnight.

-The page "On Blogging" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/on-blogging/) on August 10, 2015.
+The page "On Blogging" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/on-blogging/) on August 10, 2015.